spragl/Cgi_reply/README.md

 - fail( $c )

     Replies with the given return code plus the standard return message attached to that, and then exits.
-Can be given a second parameter, a string, to replace the standard return message with.
+It can be given a second parameter, a string, to replace the standard return message with.
 As in:

-        fail 404 , 'Lost in Space.'; # Instead of just fail 404;
+        fail 404 , 'Lost in Space.'; # Instead of just "fail 404;".

 - redirect( $u )